Chapter 17: Shenandoah II: Leadership and Survival

 rid of some hungry mouths to feed on that long march north.

 different?
-Did he realize, that he had met his match?
-Did he realize
+Did he realize that he had met his match?
+Did he know that

-that under the present leadership, this battalion was never going to
+under the present leadership, this Battalion was never going to lose to

-lose to him?
-Maybe he did but I doubt it.
-Furthermore, I really don’t
+him?
+Maybe he did, but I doubt it.
+Furthermore, I don't think he cared

-think he cared one way or another.
-You see, here is a great truth for
+one way or another.
+You see, here is a great truth for the taking.

-the taking.
-Although many intelligent minds embrace the communist
+Although many intelligent minds embrace the communist ideology, every

-ideology, every single one is broken because they have no moral
+single one of those minds is broken.
+Furthermore, they have no personal

-gyroscope within to give stability.
-Whichever way the political winds
+moral gyroscope to give them stability.
+Whichever way the political

-blow to provide instant personal gratification is the way that hapless
+winds blow is the way that hapless soul will go.

 otherwise, even if they desire to do so.
 Here is another truth.
 A broken